Derwent Valley line: Operations

 Local passenger services are operated by East Midlands Railway.
-From Monday to Saturday, an hourly service operates between Derby and Matlock with a couple of services extended to and from Nottingham.
-On Sunday, the service operates between Nottingham and Matlock, with one train every two hours in the morning, increasing in frequency to hourly in the afternoon and evening.
+There is a daily service between Nottingham and Matlock, via Derby.
+The frequency of the service is hourly, although on Sunday mornings the trains run every two hours increasing to hourly in the afternoon and evening.

 The line is operated as one single line block section from Ambergate, using the No Signalman Key Token system under the supervision of Derby PSB.
-The driver of each train heading for Matlock must collect a token from the machine at Ambergate station before proceeding, and return it prior to leaving the branch.
+The driver of each train heading for Matlock must collect a token from the machine at Ambergate station before proceeding and return it prior to leaving the branch.

-In addition to the local passenger services, the line between Derby and Ambergate Junction is also used by East Midlands Railway and CrossCountry fast services along with freight services operated by various companies.
+In addition to the local passenger services, the line between Derby and Ambergate Junction is also used by East Midlands Railway and CrossCountry's fast services along with freight services operated by various companies.

-The Matlock branch lost its through services to London St Pancras in 2004 when (the former mainline operator) Midland Mainline replaced its Class 170 Turbostar diesel units with Class 222 Meridian sets.
+The Matlock branch lost its through services to London St Pancras in 2004 when (the former mainline operator) Midland Mainline replaced its Class 170 Turbostar diesel multiple units with Class 222 Meridian sets.
 The Meridians are not yet cleared to work on the branch.